This post first appeared in my May 2021 newsletter’s writer’s corner. There’s a post like this, sometimes with downloadable guides, each month.

 This goes hand in hand with the adage: Resist the Urge to Explain.
-What often happens in a short story is we get to the end of the action, and then explain to the reader what happened afterwards.
+What often happens in a short story is that we get to the end of the action and then explain to the reader what happened afterwards.
 We want to tell them how the characters felt, where they went, and what they had for lunch (possibly not the lunch bit).

 But what if the reader has their own ideas of the ‘ever after’?
-Or what if it’s so obvious, that the reader feels you are talking down to them by setting it all out like this?
+Or what if it’s so obvious, the reader feels you are talking down to them by setting it all out like this?
 Result: reader dissatisfaction.

 Grumpy readers are unlikely to go near your stories again!

 Readers love story endings which get them thinking.
 They want to mull over the events and wonder if this or that or something else happened.
 I’m often surprised at the interpretation people put on some of my stories, or even how they read the ending.
 In one story recently, of fewer than 300 words, I ended with two short internal dialogue sentences, no tags.
 In my mind both were thoughts by the same character.
 But one reader saw the second sentence as the thoughts of another character.
 Both interpretations work, differently.
 Brilliant.